 - Get a proper bike fit.
 If you experience any discomfort on your bike — knee, back, wrist or neck pain, for example – or your ride just doesn’t feel right, have a pro look at the fit.
 Fit issues can dampen your enthusiasm at best and cause injury at worst.
 Small adjustments — in seat or stem heights, cranks or saddle, just for starters — can literally change your world on a bike.
 A pofessional fitting of your existing bike is not free, but it’s money is well spent.
 (I’ve found that word of mouth often leads to the best, most experienced fitters.
 So ask around.)

 - Fill in the blanks.
 Take inventory in your closets and drawers to figure out what cycling clothes or accessories are missing or worn out.
 Give icky water bottles the boot.
 Replace batteries in your bike lights or recharge them.
 Give your bar lock some lube love.
 Toss the shorts with the worn-out leg grippers.
-Also, if you’re an all-season cyclist, now’s the time to score rock-bottom sales on cold-weather merch online or at your local bike shop.

 - Boost off-bike fitness.
 Keeping fit off the bike will help you ride strong and healthy all season.
 In particular, core strength is essential to maintaining good posture, balance, and the ability to generate power.
 It pays off, as well, in everyday activities and general wellness.
 So keep a balance between pedaling and other fitness activities like yoga, Pilates and weight training.